stefaan-coussement/Tab/doc/project.md

 1. Concurrent Computing

-    1. provide the means to combine the results from multiple sources into a single tab.
+    1. provide the means to combine multiple streams into a single tab.

-    1. provide the means to combine these results in a number of different ways:
+    1. provide the means to combine these streams in a number of different ways:
         * wait for the value of all tabs to calculate a result (similar to boolean logic)
         * wait for the value of the first tabs in sequence to calculate a result (similar to javascript `||` and `&&`)
         * wait for the value of the first tabs in time to calculate a result